- ABOUT ACA

 Another important and interesting aspect of whiplash is that the signs and symptoms often do not develop until 2 to 48 hours after the injury.
 This scenario is relatively common but not completely understood.
 Some speculate that it may be due to delayed muscle soreness, a condition seen in other circumstances.

 One of the most important aspects of whiplash management is for the patient to stay active, unless there is some serious injury that requires immobilization.
 Patients should not be afraid to move and be active, within reason.
 In addition, your doctor will often prescribe an exercise or stretching program.
 It is particularly important to follow this program as prescribed, so that you can achieve the best long-term benefits.

 Chiropractic manipulation and physical therapy

 Ice and/or heat are often used to help control pain and reduce the muscle spasm that results from whiplash injuries.
-Other physical therapy modalities, such as electrical stimulation and/or ultrasound, may provide some short-term relief.
+Other physical therapy modalities may provide some short-term relief.
 They should not, however, replace an active-care program of exercise and stretching.
 Spinal manipulation and/or mobilization provided by a chiropractor can also give relief in many cases of neck pain.

 Can whiplash be prevented?